maruf-mlon/Moolve-Calendar/README.md

-### ​Moolve Calendar 🚀
+### ​Moolvy Calendar 🚀
-​Moolve Calendar is my first serious project, built as a foundation for the upcoming Moolve ecosystem.
+​Moolvy Calendar is my first serious project, built as a foundation for the upcoming Moolve ecosystem.
 It’s a calendar app where I focused on style, speed, and rock-solid stability.

 ### ​🛠 About the Project